bensch5/FloppyBird/README.md

 # FloppyBird

-FloppyBird is a recreation of flappy bird in [godot](https://godotengine.org/) for learning puroposes.
+FloppyBird is a recreation of flappy bird in [godot](https://godotengine.org/) for learning purposes.

 ## Some Screenshots